mincerafter42/mincerafter42.github.io/tutorial/webring.md

 <h2>Add yourself to the members list</h2>
 <p>Add a unique slug, your webpage's name, and your webpage's URL to <a href={{site.github_repo_url}}/blob/main/_data/members.csv>the members list on GitHub</a> in a pull request.<br>
-Pull requests can also be used to change your existing entry or delete your entry.
+Pull requests can also be used to change your existing entry or delete your entry.</p>

 <details>
 <summary>If you don't have a GitHub account, fill out this form instead:</summary>